AlejandroDavidArzolaSaavedra/practicas_fsi/README.md

 # 📄 Practice about "Branch and Bound and Branch and Bound with subestimation"

-this practice has the objective of searching and comparing two heuristic searching methods commonly  used in the resolution of searching problems in AI: "<strong>Branch and Bound</strong>" and "<strong>Branch and Bound with Subestimation Heuristic</strong>".
+This practice has the objective of searching and comparing two heuristic searching methods commonly  used in the resolution of searching problems in AI: "<strong>Branch and Bound</strong>" and "<strong>Branch and Bound with Subestimation Heuristic</strong>".

 # 👥 development team (Ctrl + Click to view profiles)